quagliato/noisy-cricket/README.md

 ## What comes imported
 * jquery-2.1.3
 * jquery-ui-1.11.2
 * jquery.easing-1.3
 * jquery.mask
 * font-awesome-4.3.0

 ### Set Up
 Clone the source and set up the config.php file and the .htaccess file, both of then located on the root dir.
 You'll need a DB with user and password.
 DO NOT forget to set up the constant ADMIN\_EMAIL.
 The first user to subscribe using the same e-mail as setted on the config file, will the root user.

 ### Customize
-Add your customized Viewa, Actions, Model Classes and DAOs inside "custom" directory.
+Add your customized Views, Actions, Model Classes and DAOs inside "custom" directory.
 DO NOT forget to add them to you "custom\_app.php" file.
 It will make them get loaded by the engine.
 (Views and Actions don't need to be included here.)
 Set up your URLs by adding array entries on $custom\_urlpatterns inside "custom\_urls.php" file.
 The key of the entry is the friendly-url and the value is the file that it should request.
+You can also create custom configuration files simply by putting them inside custom/configs directory with a php extension.

 ### DB
 Every column of the table in the DB should have a property using the same name inside the Model class.
 The Model class should have a constant with the tablename (sys_tablename), a array "type" which has the datatype for every property of the Model ($sys_type['property\_name'] = 'type'; use 'int', 'str' or 'date').
 Some other methods should be implemented.
 Use class Usuario as example.

 ### DataBinding